 Poli’ahu (Goddess of Snow)

 The goddess of snow, Poliahu lives at the top of Mount Kilauea.
-The oldest daughter of Kane, she is known for spreading snow across the mountain in the winter and flowers in the spring.
+The oldest daughter of Kane, she is known for spreading snow across the mountain in the winter and wildflowers in the spring.

 She too has clashed with her sister Pele regarding who has true ownership of Mount Kilauea.